erikdmitchell/advanced-cms/README.md

 	Fixed glitch when updating metaboxes and there are no field values.
 	Fixed issue where changing the Field Type did not change the field options in metabox admin area.
+	Fixed attribute box showing up on all custom post types.
+The default is not to show and now the code reflects that.

 	Reworked some issues with input box styling on the CMS admin page.